mbarkhau/bumpver/README.md

 # PyCalVer: Automatic CalVer Versioning for Python Packages

-PyCalVer is a simple versioning system, which is compatible with python packaging software [setuptools](https://setuptools.readthedocs.io/en/latest/setuptools.html#specifying-your-project-s-version>) [PEP440](https://www.python.org/dev/peps/pep-0440/).
+PyCalVer is a simple versioning system.
+It version strings everywhere in your project, it generates git/mercurial tags and is compatible with python packaging software [setuptools](https://setuptools.readthedocs.io/en/latest/setuptools.html#specifying-your-project-s-version>) [PEP440](https://www.python.org/dev/peps/pep-0440/).